Double Dispatch Pattern in Java: Enhancing Polymorphic Behavior

 In plain words

-The Double Dispatch design pattern allows a program to select a different function to execute based on the types of two objects involved in a call, enhancing flexibility in handling interactions between them.
+The Double Dispatch design pattern in Java allows a program to select a different function to execute based on the types of two objects involved in a call, enhancing flexibility in handling interactions between them.

 Wikipedia says